Capers (1937 film)

 Capers (German: Capriolen) is a 1937 German comedy film directed by and starring Gustaf Gründgens and also featuring Marianne Hoppe, Fita Benkhoff and Volker von Collande.
 It was shot at the Johannisthal Studios in Berlin.
 The film's sets were designed by the art directors Kurt Herlth and Werner Schlichting.
 It was produced and released by Terra Film while international distribution was handled by Tobis Film.

 Synopsis

-Celebrated journalist Jack Warren is tired of interviewing self-regarding famous woman.
+Journalist Jack Warren is celebrated for interviewing successful women but is secretly tired of this line of work.
 When he encounters the actress Dorothy Hopkins, he mistakes her for the famous aviatrix Mabel Atkinson and in turn mistakes the real Mabel for somebody else.